 Dog Friendly Dining

 Once you’re settled in it will be time to hit the Village and have some fun!
 Looking for somewhere to have dinner?
+Take a stroll and chat up the staff at your favourite patios.
+They’re not all dog friendly but there are options in both the upper and lower village.

-Local Dog Sitting and Dog Daycares
+Local Dog Sitting, Dog Daycares and Dog Walkers

 As much fun as it is to explore Whistler with your dog in tow there may be times that you want to head out without your dog.
 A day of skiing?
 A nice dinner in a restaurant?
 A special event to attend?
 No worries, Whistler has you covered with a variety of dog sitting, walking and daycare services.